alessandrovargiu/DLX-Project/README.md

 # DLX-Project
 DLX architecture implementation for the MicroElectronic Systems course project at Polytechnic of Turin.
 DLX is an architecture for RISC processors created by Hennessy and Patterson, based on MIPS.

 The project consists in developing a VHDL implementation from scratch of the DLX architecture.

+The 'Modules' folder contains the VHDL modules for all components.
+The organization of the files is a bit tricky but was strictly requested by the assignment.
+The 'Simulation' and 'Synthesis' contains a couple of scripts which automate the processes and some reports about the results are provided.

 Main components of the architecture are:
 * Datapath